6 Characteristics of the Best Law Firms for Medical Malpractice Cases

 Trying to find the best law firm to handle your medical malpractice case can sometimes feel like searching for a needle in a haystack.
 Many medical malpractice lawyers are advertising on every possible outlet but separating the ones who care from the ones who will treat your case like just another number is challenging.
 The best law firms for medical malpractice cases often take some time and research to provide the most quality representation possible.

 Determine if you’re a victim of medical malpractice

 Your interviews with attorneys can help to determine if your case has enough evidence to proceed, but first, you need to assess whether you or a loved one have been a victim of malpractice.

 In general, there are three criteria that need to be met for your case to be defined as medical malpractice.
 First, the healthcare provider has violated the standard of care set out for patients by the law.

-Second, the injury or death was caused by negligence or preventable error.
+Second, the personal injury or death was caused by negligence or preventable error.
 It’s not enough that a procedure did not go well, or that there were complications; the injury or death must be a direct result of negligent actions or decisions on behalf of the healthcare provider.

 1. Has referrals

 It may sound simplistic but start researching the law firms that are referred to you.
 Like many businesses and services, sometimes one of the best characteristics of a medical malpractice lawyer comes from someone who has used the law firm before.
 Never underestimate the power of word-of-mouth referrals.
 People who have successfully had their cases litigated or settled by these law firms are your best sources of information about the lawyers and their practices.

 Another kind of referral can come from other lawyers.
 If you know a lawyer, or already use a lawyer for business or personal matters, your lawyer may be able to suggest the best law firm to handle your malpractice case.
 Sometimes, they know more inside information, including reputations, quality of experts, and integrity.